awsdocs/amazon-eks-user-guide/doc_source/updating-access-entries.md

 1. Choose **Save changes**\.

-1. If you want to associate an access policy to the entry, see [Associating and disassociating access policies to and from access entries](access-policies.md)\.
+1. If you want to associate an access policy to the entry, see [Associate access policies with access entries](access-policies.md)\.

 ------
 #### [ AWS CLI ]